Cottage garden: Roses

 Cottage gardens are always associated with roses: shrub roses, climbing roses, and old garden roses with lush foliage, in contrast to the gangly modern hybrid tea roses.
-Old cottage garden roses include cultivated forms of Rosa gallica, which form dense mounded shrubs 3–4 ft high and wide, with pale pink to purple flowers—with single form to full double form blooms.
+Old cottage garden roses include cultivated forms of Rosa gallica, which form dense mounded shrubs 3 to 4 feet high and wide, with pale pink to purple flowers—with single form to full double form blooms.
 They are also very fragrant, and include the ancient Apothecary's rose (R. gallica 'Officinalis'), whose magenta flowers were preserved solely for their fragrance.
 Another old fragrant cottage garden rose is the Damask rose, which is still grown in Europe for use in perfumes.
-Cultivated forms of this grow 4 to 6 ft or higher, with gently arching canes that help give an informal look to a garden.
+Cultivated forms of this grow 4 to 6 feet or higher, with gently arching canes that help give an informal look to a garden.
 Even taller generally are the Alba roses, which are not always white, and which bloom well even in partial shade.

 The Provence rose or Rosa centifolia is the full and fat "cabbage rose" made famous by Dutch masters in their 17th-century paintings.
-These very fragrant shrub roses grow 5 ft tall and wide, with a floppy habit that is aided by training on an arch or pillar.
+These very fragrant shrub roses grow 5 feet tall and wide, with a floppy habit that is aided by training on an arch or pillar.
 The centifolia roses have produced many descendants that are also cottage garden favorites, including varieties of moss rose (roses with attractive 'mossy' growth on their flower stalks and flower buds).
 Unlike most modern hybrids, the older roses bloom on the previous year's wood, so they aren't pruned back severely each year.
 Also as they don't bloom continuously, they can share their branches with later-flowering climbers such as Clematis vines, which use the rose branches for support.
 A rose in the cottage garden is not segregated with other roses, with bare earth or mulch underneath', but is casually blended with other flowers, vines, and groundcover.

 With the introduction of China roses (derived from Rosa chinensis) late in the 18th century, many hybrids were introduced that had the remontant (repeat-blooming) nature of the China roses, but maintained the informal old rose shape and flower.
 These included the Bourbon rose and the Noisette rose, which were added to the rose repertoire of the cottage garden, and, more recently, hybrid "English" roses introduced by David Austin.